RivenHexagon/NNF/README.md

   <https://github.com/RivenHexagon/NNF/blob/main/MoneyManagement.md>
 * **Technical Analysis**(what's next 3):<br>
   <https://github.com/RivenHexagon/NNF/blob/main/TechnicalAnalysis.md>

+The preparation of this papers resulted from the need to take personal notes while working with the material.
+It is **not** written from a generalized point of view.
+It deals only with content from the perspective of a fully algorithmic approach to the FX indicator search and trading.
+Therefore, the content written down is selective, as is the sample of videos included.

 ## Go Get it!
 Install *ReText* to propperly display and edit the *markdown files* offline if desired: